-The pandemic will change aspects of your college search.
-But your ultimate goal is still the same: to find a college with the major you want to pursue, classes that fit your learning style, internship programs to prepare you for a career, and a community where you can see yourself being happy.
+Your ultimate goal when choosing a college is finding one with the major you want to pursue, classes that fit your learning style, internship programs to prepare you for a career, and a community where you can see yourself being happy.

 Fortunately, you can do most of your college search from home.
 You’re probably getting mail and email from schools, and colleges are putting even more videos on their websites right now.
 You can use this information to choose the three to five colleges — some students will choose more — where you plan to apply.

 Here are seven factors you should consider as you make your list.

 Look for colleges with your major, if you’ve decided on one.
 If you don’t know what career to pursue yet, that’s completely normal for a high-school student.
 Make sure the colleges on your list have several majors that interest you, or a good program to help undecided students find their fit.
 Smaller liberal arts colleges are an especially good fit for undecided students because the academic program requires you to sample lots of different classes.